Putting Together Your Down Payment

 You can finance a down payment using a second mortgage that closes along with the first.
 Usually the first mortgage covers 80% of the cost of the home and the "piggyback" is for 10%.
 Instead of the traditional 20 percent down payment, the buyer will just have to pull together the remaining 10 percent.

 - Carry-Back loans

-In the option of a seller "carrying back a second mortgage," the you borrow a portion of the seller's home equity..
-The buyer finances the highest percentage of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
-Typically you'll pay a slightly higher rate on the loan from the seller.
+In a "carry back" situation, the seller commits to loan you part of his home equity to help you get your down payment funds.
+The buyer funds most of the purchase price through a traditional mortgage program and borrows the remainder from the seller.
+Typically you'll pay a somewhat higher interest rate with the loan from the seller.

 The feeling of accomplishment will be the same, no matter which approach you use to put together the down payment.
 Your brand new home will be your reward!

 Want to discuss down payments?
 Call us at (585) 282-0960.